manuelfuchs/grammAR/README.md

 # GrammAR

+_grammAR_ is a prototypical AR application that helps to detect spelling mistakes on physical paper.

-## Vision
+## Prerequisites

-The user writes something on a piece of paper and wants to validate, if he misspelled something.
-To do this he can use the AR Application by positioning the camera above the text.
-The application applies OCR and extracts the written text and positional information (if this is not possible with a given OCR Library, marker based tracking is used to locate the text  and position the hints).
-Afterward a simple spell check is performed by looking up several selected word libraries (english, german, spanish, italien).
-Then based on the spell check results, the written text is annotated with corrections/hints.
+* Unity (Version 2019.2.4f1)
+* Vuforia (Version 8.5.9)

 ## Feature Roadmap

+- [x] Spell check and and annotate misspelled words
+- [x] Detect text changes and only refresh results if different sheet is shown
+- [x] Audio cues for results loading/no errors/errors detected
+- [x] Virtual Button for language selection (with a marker)
+- [x] Curseword bleep
+- [ ] Extract text with OCR library
+- [ ] Replace sheet tracking through markers with actual sheet-detection
 - [ ] Loading Spinner while loading the results
-- [ ] Audio cues for results loading/no errors/errors detected
 - [ ] Error message if text could not be detected
-- [ ] Spell check and and annotate misspelled words
-- [ ] Detect text changes and only refresh results if different sheet is shown
-- [ ] Virtual Button for language selection (with a marker)

-### Optional Features

-- [ ] Curseword bleep
 - [ ] Enhanced Error Message (based on threshold e.g. if 50% could not be detected an error is shown, otherwise words will be ignored)